-The Moving Average Convergence-Divergence indicator, commonly known as MACD, is a technical indicator consisting of 2 lines—the MACD line and the signal line—as well as a bar chart.
-It is used to generate buy-and-sell signals, and to determine whether an investment or index may be overbought (i.e., potentially expensive) or oversold (i.e., potentially cheap).
+The Moving Average Convergence-Divergence indicator, commonly known as MACD, is a technical indicator consisting of 2 lines—the MACD line and the signal line—as well as a bar chart.1 It is used to generate buy-and-sell signals, and to determine whether an investment or index may be overbought (i.e., potentially expensive) or oversold (i.e., potentially cheap).
 See the bottom section of the chart below for a sense of what MACD looks like.

-In regards to the zero line, a sell signal is given when the signal line or the MACD line crosses below the zero line, and a buy signal is given when they cross above the zero line.
-The MACD line and signal line recently crossed above the zero line, generating a sell signal.
+These 2 lines fluctuate around the zero line.
+A sell signal is given when the signal line or the MACD line crosses below the zero line, and a buy signal is given when either cross above the zero line.
+The MACD line recently crossed below the zero line, generating a sell signal.
 The zero line is also significant because it can act as support and resistance.

 Confirming the trend

 One technique that technical analysts may use to confirm the direction of the trend is to determine whether the MACD indicator is making higher highs or lower lows in conjunction with the price.
 Some traders that utilize this strategy wait for a "trigger," or some sort of confirmation of the divergence.
 Both the S&P 500 and MACD have been making lower lows in recent weeks, which suggests that the downtrend may continue.